darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 # Other notes

 - We have modified our discussion of the spectroscopic constraints and the interpretation of abundances, to incorporate additional input from some coauthors that was only received after submission.
+In particular, we have fixed textual errors in our description of how A(Li) was derived, and a sign error in our reporting of APOGEE [Fe/H].
+We now also provide descriptions of the APOGEE and GALAH DR4 data quality flags in footnotes.
 We apologise for the late changes.

 - Some other bolded changes to the text are a result of our responses to comments from the data editor.